School-of-Life-Project/Portal/planned features.md

 - bug fixes
 	- properly handle the case when the user has no courses installed

-### Back-end
-- separate Course (and CourseMap) from progress tracking
-	- further optimize Course / CourseMap loading
-		- store Courses and Course Maps in the same folder
-- move progress tracking and settings to native_db
-- remove need for filesystem-based locks

 ## Course Building

 ### Short-term